-A special thanks to Joe Yerdon for joining Tyler and I for this week’s podcast.
+A special thanks to Joe Yerdon of NHL.com for joining Tyler and I for this week’s podcast.
 We discuss the Jimmy Vesey trade and the likelihood that the Sabres get the young prospect under contract.
 We also explore the options Tim Murray will have at the draft.
 This includes who the Sabres may pick at eight and potential trade targets.
 We end on a bang with a particularly interesting proposal for Sabres fans to mull over.
 You can listen to this week’s podcast here or via iTunes by following this link.

 It’s been an interesting deadline season thus far.
 Plenty of deals have gone down in the weeks leading up to today’s deadline and the Sabres really led the way in that department, sending Tyler Myers, Drew Stafford, Joel Armia, Brendan Lemieux and Jhonas Enroth away in pre-deadline deals.